 Students venturing into college life arrive with a lot of excitement, energy, and are simultaneously a bundle of anxious nerves.
 The first-year academic calendar is a rollercoaster ride, packed with activities like social mixers, club auditions, guest lectures, seminars, early morning classes and tests.
 Frenzied students can be seen sprinting around the college campus, trying to stay on top of it all.
 As a first year student, you know what we’re talking about; the transition is anything but easy!

 Being swamped up year-long leaves you with little time to map out your career with the theories and lessons of the classroom.
 To fully comprehend the lessons and develop your skill sets, practical experience is vital.
 An internship program at the end of your first year can open up opportunities that might otherwise be missed with so many things vying for your attention.

 1. Gain Competitive Advantage and Build Professional Contacts

-An internship between the first and second year helps you in carving out a competitive advantage against your peers.
+An internship between the first and second year helps you in carving out a competitive advantage over your peers.
 Grades are not necessarily the main drivers of your career outcomes!
 With quality experience and skills, you can definitely make a dent in the career you carve for yourself.
 Through internship opportunities, you gain real life lessons and professional experience.
 You get a chance to tune yourself to the demands of various roles, acquire practical skills, and learn how to conduct yourself in an office environment.
 The do’s and don’ts of professional life become clearer.

 Freshman internships allow you to adopt an objective approach to learning and gain a professional edge.
 Students foregoing such internships can be oblivious to industry trends and lose out on the opportunity to hone their skills as a consequence.
 Also, if you’re tactful and focused enough during your internship period, it can pay dividends should you need a recommendation letter later.
 Recommendation letters are great resume enhancers and a testament to your dedication and talent.